njhazelh/Networking-Fundamentals-s2015/project1/README.md

 Initially we tested our code by running it as it progressed.
 After achieving a functional state, we stabilized the code and added unit tests #TDD.

-These tests can be run using "python -m unittest discover" in the project folder.
+These tests can be run using "make test" in the project folder.